Estimated Time to Complete: 2 hours

-This module aligns with all of the areas in Ohio’s Leadership Development Framework
+Not surprisingly, the content in this module aligns with all the areas described in Ohio’s Leadership Development Framework (BASA, 2022).

 How might traditional leadership practices keep superintendents and central office administrators from distributing leadership to principals, BLTs, and TBTs?
 What are the first steps these administrators might take to change their practice in ways that broaden leadership expectations, responsibilities, and supports districtwide?